4 Modern Money Tips (not taught in school)

 The Money Levers

-Learning these 4 tips "money levers" while working in finance from people much smarter than me was a big help.
+Learning these 4 tips "money levers" from people much smarter than me had the biggest impact on my money and investing journey.

 Let's dive in: